In Opioid Settlement, Johnson & Johnson Agrees To Pay Ohio Counties $20 Million

 The case involving the Ohio counties is the first federal case to be brought against pharmaceutical companies and is therefore seen as potentially setting precedent for how similar suits will be handled.

-Four other drug makers have already settled ahead of the Oct.
+Four other drugmakers have already settled ahead of the Oct.
 21 trial, but McKesson Corp., AmerisourceBergen, Cardinal Health, Teva Pharmaceutical Industries Ltd., Walgreens Boots Alliance Inc. and Henry Schein Inc. are still listed as defendants, according to Reuters.

 The maker of OxyContin, Purdue Pharma, which filed for Chapter 11 bankruptcy last month, has reached a tentative settlement in the Ohio suit worth some $12 billion.

-Johnson & Johnson, like the other drug makers, still faces some 2,000 other suits in various states related to the opioid epidemic.
+Johnson & Johnson, like the other drugmakers, still faces some 2,000 other suits in various states related to the opioid epidemic.

 Early next year, a similar case brought by West Virginia's Cabell County and the city of Huntington — which have the highest opioid overdose rates in the country — is set to be taken up.